GuyInTux/gamiccount_v1.0.0_revamped/README.md

 Of course, feel free to customize the applciation to your liking and contribute to future developments of the game!
 <br>
 ## Getting Started
-* Install all files uploaded
-* Look for "Gami-ccount Launcher" with a cute icon of a book
-* Enjoy the minigame!

-## Fork Me!
 * Fork this repository
 * Clone your forked repository
 * Add your scripts